-CORTLANDT, N.Y.
-Here are some of the events planned around town this week.
+CORTLANDT, N.Y. - Here are some of our picks for events this week in Cortlandt.

 Click here to sign up for Daily Voice's free daily emails and news alerts.